Skip to main content Skip to footer

 I was a bit of a late comer [I was always called a ‘late starter’ in my early years] and in a few days the PTTLS training begun, an intensive course on teaching adults which would give me a vocational qualification and enhance my already practiced teaching skills.
 The group bonded quickly and with our own set of shared difficulties and goals it was easy to make friends and feel needed.

-AS we were going through this, our own course, our minds were also being challenged by thinking about the types of courses best suited to us to deliver to our students.
+As we were going through this, our own course, our minds were also being challenged by thinking about the types of courses best suited to us to deliver to our students.
 We formed relationships with practitioners and other professionals and, for the first time in a long time, I felt part of a properly engaged and professional team with high standards and wanted goals where I and my new colleagues were able to use our skills that, in some cases, had been completely dormant for years due to illness and lack of opportunities.

 The first day of our first courses there was an apprehension of whether or not we would be able to deliver something different, something unique that would reach people who have found other methods of learning how to self-manage.
 It was soon apparent that our courses, delivering information through both practitioners and peers at an equal level really gave our student a lot to work with.
 Being able to adapt answers and suggestions to individual points raised is something often a practitioner with no lived-experience could provide and equally the practitioners advice and tips would be answers the peers weren’t necessarily able to provide themselves and working as an equal partnership gave neither option true precedence and therefore the students were able to use whichever training they felt appropriate.